AislingGilder85/Food-Sales-Prediciton/README.md

 ### Business problem:

 Locations have limited space and must use it wisely to maximise profits.
 Do larger outlets sell more meat or household goods?
 Do smaller locations sell more soft drinks or vegatables?
-This data exploration and the model derived from it will attempt to increase sales by detecting the highest selling categories per locaiton type.
+This data exploration and the model derived from it will attempt to increase sales by detecting the higher selling categories per location type.

 ### Data: